julsraemy/loud-consistency/02_lux/README.md

 ### Summary

-By looking at the LUX data, we can see that there are internal `_links` properties which per the schemas shouldn't be allowed but these are still validated as allowed affordances - using underscores for internal reasons - by the Linked Art JSON Validator.

 | **Endpoint**              	| **JSON Schema**                                                     	| **LA Example**     	| **Selected LUX instance** 	|
 |---------------------------	|---------------------------------------------------------------------	|--------------------	|---------------------------	|
 | **Concepts**              	| :white_check_mark:                                                  	| Add missing `ids`  	| :white_check_mark:        	|